Vegan Cheeseburger Recipe (Healthy & Delicious)

 During this time, it will thicken into a jelly-like consistency.

-As a result, it acts as an effective egg substitute to bind the patty mixture together.
+As a result, it acts as an effective egg substitute, binding the patty mixture together.

 2: Cook the Quinoa